iam-green/DiscordTS-v14-Template/README.md

       bot: PermissionResolvable[]; // Permissions required by bots to execute commands }>;
     cooldown: number; // Command cooldown
+    guildId?: string[]; // Use when you want to use it in a specific guild
     onlyGuild: boolean; // Whether to run on Guild only
     botAdmin: boolean; // Available if the bot has a team, only team's Admin enabled
     botDeveloper: boolean; // Available if the bot has a team, only the team's developers set it up